zbhavyai/fedora-setup/README.md

 The goal of this repository is to:

 - keep all dotfiles and configurations in version control
 - ensure system settings are reproducible across machines
 - automate setup to the highest reasonable extent with minimal manual intervention

+The most frequently used dotfiles are located [here](roles/dotfiles/files/).

 ## What does it cover